MEPs Vote Down Key Part Of EU Climate Plan - UrduPoint

 There were fierce recriminations following the vote, with conservative and liberal members accusing the socialists of allying with extremists to defeat the measure by 340 votes to 265.

-The left in turn accused the right of watering down the plan in committee, forcing those seeking a more ambitious goal to make a stand.
+The left in turn accused the right of watering down the plan in committee, forcing those seeking a more ambitious goal to make a stand by rejecting its quick passage.

 But Peter Liese, the centre-right MEP charged with steering the ETS reform, warned that MEPs had ceded the legislative initiative to EU member state capitals.